cartant/blog/content/avoiding-switchmap-related-bugs/index.md

 I’ve added an `rxjs-no-unsafe-switchmap` rule to the [`rxjs-tslint-rules`](https://github.com/cartant/rxjs-tslint-rules) package.

-The rule recognises NgRx effects and `redux-observable` epics, determines the their action types and then searches for particular verbs within the action types (e.g. `add`, `update`, `remove`, etc.).
+The rule recognises NgRx effects and `redux-observable` epics, determines their action types and then searches for particular verbs within the action types (e.g. `add`, `update`, `remove`, etc.).
 It has some sensible defaults and [can be configured](https://github.com/cartant/rxjs-tslint-rules#rxjs-no-unsafe-switchmap) if the defaults are too general.

 After enabling the rule and running TSLint over some applications I wrote last year, I found more than a few effects that used `switchMap` in an unsafe manner.
 So thanks for your tweet, Victor.